datacraft360degree-page/Aniruddha-Homestay-Booking-Portal/README.md

       const epOutDateCheck = document.getElementById('cust-extra-person-out-date')?.value;

       if (extraPersons === 0 && (epDateCheck || epOutDateCheck)) {
-        alert("â ï¸ You have entered Additional Person stay dates, but the 'Add Extra Person(s)' count is 0.
+        alert("⚠️ You have entered Additional Person stay dates, but the 'Add Extra Person(s)' count is 0.
 Please update the person count or clear the dates.");
         return;
       }